Are You Setting Up the Healthy Habits Your Child Needs to Thrive?

 5. Smart Phones and Computers

 Did you know that 20% of US teens spend 5 or more hours a day on their screens (computer, smartphone, tablet, and video games)?
+Social media and screen time are contributing to a sedentary lifestyle.

 One 2016 study found that teens who spent 5 or more hours using smartphones and computers were twice as likely to drink more sugary drinks and less likely to exercise.
+Too much screen time may contribute to significant weight gain.

 6. Lack of Sleep

 Does your daughter stay up later and have a hard time getting up in the morning?
+During the teen years, the circadian rhythm shifts.
+This means all teenagers get tired later than they did when they were younger.
+As a result, they go to bed later.

+Yet, due to early school start times, they may need to rise early.
 This shortens their total sleep time, which may affect their ability to regulate their appetite and eating.
-Additionally, growth hormones are released while sleeping, so getting enough rest is key to growing optimally.
+Additionally, higher concentrations of growth hormone levels are released while sleeping, so getting enough rest is key to growing optimally.

-A 2016 study showed that inadequate sleep, poor sleep quality and late bedtimes were associated with extra food intake, poor food choices, and weight gain in adolescents.
+A 2016 study showed that inadequate sleep, poor sleep quality, and late bedtimes were associated with extra food intake, poor food choices, and weight gain in adolescents.

+All teens function at their best when they get at least 8-10 hours of sleep each night.
 Obviously, getting enough sleep along with daily exercise and a healthy diet is the key to a healthy, growing daughter.
+Sleep is not a waste of time!

 7. Weight Training